 Most Gold Country wineries are located in Amador County, which lies south of Lake Tahoe and north of Yosemite, about a three-hour drive from San Francisco.
 The area’s largest winery is Sutter Home’s Montevina in the Shenandoah Valley, known primarily for its Zinfandel and Barbera varietals.
 Another celebrated Amador winery is Renwood Wines, and Story Winery’s beautiful view of the Cosumnes River Canyon provides a perfect picnic-lunch destination (with facilities are available for their customers’ enjoyment).
 There is so much to do and enjoy in this area that it’s not hard to see why California Gold Country tourism is thriving!

 The Sierra Nevada foothills feature several regions in addition to the Shenandoah Valley: the Nevada County wineries; the Apple Hill and Gold Hill areas of central El Dorado County; and the Fairplay/ Somerset area in south El Dorado County.

 Fair Play, which is both a village and a six-mile-by-six-mile American Viticutural Area (AVA), is home to wineries that have produced stunning Zinfandels, Syrahs and Petite Sirahs for a good number of years.
 There are more than 20 wineries within a 15-minute drive of the village, and the nearby alpaca and Arabian horse ranches add a unique twist to your travels here.

 Gold Country Wineries Maps

-You can use the maps linked below to help plan your visit(s) to the wonderful Gold Country wineries (all links open to reveal a printable .pdf file map):
+You can use the maps linked below to help plan your visit(s) to the wonderful Gold Country wineries (most links open to reveal a printable .pdf file map):

 Note: Information in this article was accurate